AndersonAlencarBarros/AndersonAlencarBarros/README.md

  ✨ I'm Computer Enginner student aimming to become Software Developer and Data Scientist, now looking for new projects, intership or job.

 - 🔭 I’m currently working on a project to measure innovation degree in companies
-- 🌱 I’m currently learning unsupervised learning, K-means and fuzzy C-means
+- 🌱 I’m currently learning unsupervised learning, Fuzzy C-means
 - 💻 Javascript & ReactJs, Python & Django & FastAPI, SQL & PostgreSQL, MongoDB, Docker.
 - 📫 How to reach me: andersonalencarbarros@gmail.com